opensim-org/opensim-core/doc/APIGuide.md

   OpenSim_DECLARE_SOCKET(muscle, Muscle,
           "The muscle for which to compute metabolic rate.");
   ~~~
-  5. Specify your component’s Outputs by employing the “OpenSim_DECLARE_OUTPUT” macro with the name of the output, its value type, and the member function of your component that produces the value of the output .
-Similarly, use the “OpenSim_DECLARE_INPUT” macro to create a named slot for the Output of another component to plug in.
+  5. Specify your component’s Outputs by employing the `OpenSim_DECLARE_OUTPUT` macro with the name of the output, its value type, and the member function of your component that produces the value of the output .
+Similarly, use the `OpenSim_DECLARE_INPUT` macro to create a named slot for the Output of another component to plug in.
   ~~~cpp
   OpenSim_DECLARE_INPUT(desired_angle, double, SimTK::Stage::Position,
           "This controller will try to minimize the error from this angle (radians).");